Efficient quantum circuits for port-based teleportation: Introduction

 While analytic expressions for the optimal measurement operators in PBT were known \cite{studzinski2017port,mozrzymas2018optimal,leditzky2020optimality}, efficient quantum circuits that implement them were not known until our work.
 Our main result provides explicit quantum circuits for implementing PBT and analyzes their complexity.

 \begin{theorem} The measurements for all four types of PBT protocols (deterministic/probabilistic and with optimized/EPR resource state) can be implemented in two ways with the following time and space complexities: \begin{enumerate} \item standard encoding: $n d^4 \polylog(n,d,1/\epsilon)$ time and $(n + d) d \log(n) \polylog(d,1/\epsilon)$ space, \item Yamanouchi encoding: $n^2 d^4 \polylog(n,d,1/\epsilon)$ time and $d^2 \log(n) \polylog(d,1/\epsilon)$ space, \end{enumerate} where $n$ is the number of ports, $d$ is the dimension of the teleported quantum state, and $\epsilon$ is the target error.
-In both cases the total gate complexity is the same: $n^2 d^4 \polylog(n,d,1/\epsilon)$. \end{theorem}
+In both cases, the total gate complexity is the same: $n^2 d^4 \polylog(n,d,1/\epsilon)$. \end{theorem}

-The proof is explained in detail in the next sections.
-Our construction works also for a large class of generic PBT protocols (see \cref{sec:pPBT_circuits} for more details).
 The setting of port-based teleportation is naturally suited for using the representation theory of the matrix algebra $\A_{n,1}^d$ of partially transposed permutations \cite{grinko2022linear,grinko2023gelfandtsetlin}.
-It is also natural to work in the mixed Schur basis, which can be achieved by applying the mixed quantum Schur transform \cite{grinko2023gelfandtsetlin, nguyen2023mixed}.
+It is natural to work in the Gelfand--Tsetlin basis, which can be achieved by applying the mixed quantum Schur transform \cite{grinko2023gelfandtsetlin, nguyen2023mixed}.
+Therefore, to prove \Cref{thm:pbt} we first explain how to rewrite PBT measurements in the Gelfand--Tsetlin basis in \Cref{sec:std_pgm,sec:povms_dpbt_ppbt} based on representation theory of partially transposed permutations (\cref{sec:Representation theory of the partially transposed permutation algebra}) and mixed quantum Schur transform (\cref{sec:Mixed quantum Schur transform}).
+Next, we explain how to construct explicitly Naimark dilations of PBT measurements in \Cref{sec:easy_facts,sec:pgm:dilation}.
+Finally, we use these ingredients to construct efficient quantum algorithms for PBT in standard encoding in \Cref{sec:circuit_for_pgm,sec:dPBT_circuits,sec:pPBT_circuits,sec:G_PBT_circuits} and Yamanouchi encoding in \Cref{sec:yaman_enc} together with their respective complexity analysis.

+We highlight that our construction works also for a large class of generic PBT protocols, see\cref{sec:pPBT_circuits}.
+Moreover, we construct efficient quantum circuits for preparing optimized states for probabilistic PBT protocols in \cref{sec:opt_states}.
+The question of preparing efficiently optimized resource states for deterministic PBT is left open.